-- Keeping our schools safe and well-maintained; and - Up-to-date instructional materials and comprehensive curricular programs. - Adult Education receives a block grant from the State and continues to participate in the Chabot-Las Positas/Mid-Alameda County Consortium for additional funding. - A transfer to the Regional Occupation Program (ROP) is included in the budget based on the agreed upon Joint Powers Authority (JPA) agreement.
-Tri-Valley ROP was approved for the CTE grant which will has reduced the amount transferred by approximately \$800,000.
+- Adult Education receives a block grant from the State and continues to participate in the Chabot-Las Positas/Mid-Alameda County Consortium for additional funding. - A transfer to the Regional Occupation Program (ROP) is included in the budget based on the agreed upon Joint Powers Authority (JPA) agreement.
+Tri-Valley ROP was awarded a CTE grant on our behalf which is estimated to offset the amount transferred by approximately \$780,000.